dev-choivlad/Gulp-boilerplate/README.md

 - Removes comments from SCSS files;
 - In production mode, minifies CSS and creates an uncompressed copy;
 - Converts fonts to .ttf, and from .ttf to woff/woff2;
-- creates a file for font inclusion.
+- Creates a file for font inclusion.
 This file is generated at the following path: src/scss/fonts/fonts.scss;
-### Here is an example of fonts.scss
+#### Here is an example of fonts.scss
 ```scss
 @font-face {
 	font-family: MontserratAlternates;